 That is why artists, the more conscious they are of their "gift," are led all the more to see themselves and the whole of creation with eyes able to contemplate and give thanks, and to raise to God a hymn of praise.
-This is the only way for them to come to a full understanding of themselves, their vocation and their mission.
+This is the only way for them to come to a full understanding of themselves, their vocation and their mission (Letter to Artists, John Paul II, n.
+1).